DebugML/debugml.github.io/_posts/2024-07-09-logicbreaks.md

 Our main findings are as follows.
 First, we show that a transformer with only **one layer** and **one self-attention head** has the *theoretical capacity* to encode one step of inference in propositional Horn logic.
+Second, we show that our simplified, theoretical setup is backed by empirical experiments on LLMs.
 Moreover, we find that our simple theoretical construction is susceptible to attacks that target all three failure modes of inference.